06.31: Romance Novels and Film Adaptation with Yulin Kuang

 full-length episode, S03 - BOOB Jennifer Prokop full-length episode, S03 - BOOB Jennifer Prokop

-S03.28: What makes a Romance Novel a Romance Novel?
+S03.28: What Makes a Romance Novel a Romance Novel?

 Ok, so it’s that time of year and Sarah is on deadline, which means we’re just kicking our next read along episode down the road until she’s done (which she swears will be very soon).
 So, this week, we’ve got a freewheeling episode that we’ve been thinking about for a while — let’s talk about what makes a romance novel a romance novel (hint, it’s not when the heroine is run over by a train).